 Teeth Whitening – Giving you a Brighter, Whiter Smile!

-Sometimes our teeth can darken due to trauma from an accident or from decay or old restorations (fillings).
-Whatever the cause your dentist will have an option to help you.
+Sometimes our teeth can darken due to trauma from an accident, decay, or old restorations (fillings).
+Whatever the cause, your dentist will have an option to help you.

 What results can I expect?

 This will depend on the condition of your teeth and the reason they discoloured.
-Degrees of whiteness varies from person to person.
+Degrees of whiteness vary from person to person.

 How long will it last?

 Longevity depends to some extent on your lifestyle and what contributed to the original staining.

 Patients who continue to drink red wine and coffee will find the discolouration will slowly come back after a number of months.
 Others can expect the treatment to last possibly for years.